kmtsering/Food-Recipe-Web-Scraper/README.md

 Enjoy!

 ## 4. Sugested future directions

-Say that someone sees your project and decides that it's very cool and they want to develop it further.
-What would you suggest that they work on next?
-Suggest at least 2 features that you would suggest future programmers develop.

 Users can sometimes input a problematic URL outside of the inent of this program.
 The url_input() can be made more robust by accounting for these error cases.